OFFICE OF THE SELECTBOARD

 Christofferson moved to work with Patty Dow to accept the funds and deposit them into the existing FY27 Highway Department bonus account.
 Marchegiani seconded.

 Following discussion, the Board agreed that equal distribution within the designated department is appropriate for this instance.
 Members also agreed that the Selectboard must evaluate each restricted gift individually and may decline gifts that raise ethical concerns or do not meet Town standards.
+Christofferson said she would ask Dow to provide an accounting of all donations for Board review.

 Board members noted that general staff‑appreciation efforts—such as annual luncheons—remain appropriate and should continue.
 The Board acknowledged differing perspectives on resident donations but agreed that Fisher’s recommended process provides a transparent, compliant mechanism for handling such contributions when they arise.

-Christofferson made a motion to accept the guidance from the attorney on June 1, 2026, and to work to implement the process described within it and work with the treasurer.
+Christofferson made a motion to accept the guidance from the attorney on June 1, 2026, and to work to implement the process described within it and work with the Treasurer.
 Marchegiani seconded.
 Motion carried 5-0.

 Hubbard Hill Junk Ordinance Update